-5.1.1 The rapidity and ease of application of these test methods facilitate its use as a substitute for static measurements.
+5.1.1 The rapidity and ease of application of these test methods facilitate their use as a substitute for static measurements.

-5.1.2 Dynamic modulus of elasticity is often used for surveys, for segregation of lumber for test purposes, and to provide indication of environmental or processing effect.
+5.1.2 Dynamic modulus of elasticity is often used for surveys, for segregation of lumber for test purposes, for quality assessment of engineered wood products, and to provide indication of environmental or processing effect.

 5.2 The modulus of elasticity, whether measured statically or dynamically, is often a useful predictor variable to suggest or explain property relationships.